Weeklys

 The alt weeklies are free-distribution, tabloid-sized newspapers emphasizing news and analysis, local coverage and in-depth coverage of arts, culture and entertainment.
-The Gilroy, Morgan Hill, Hollister, Watsonville, Salinas Valley and King City community newspapers are larger format broadsheet publications that are home delivered.
+The community newspapers are larger format broadsheet publications that are home delivered.
+Together, the publications reach a weekly audience of about half a million people, according to The Media Audit.
+Weeklys also operates digital publishing businesses.